byrnedo/go-fortnox/README.md

 CreateLabel(name string) (*Label, error) {
 ```

+There are quite a few endpoints that aren't implemented yet.
+Feel free to make an issue or pull request.

 ## 'ish Types (Floatish, Intish)

 For some reason the fortnox api ocassionally gives back a float but sometimes a string for certain fields.